 As dedicated CT inhabitants that happen to have excellent taste in music, we are also very interested in the development and sharing of Connecticut arts and culture in general.
 The new Hartford Line has us excited because it has the potential to create new physical and sociocultural pathways and hubs to explore in our state.
 It also helps us get to the gig.

 New Haven: The New Haven State Street Station will be far more available than in previous years.
 Sitting at 370 State Street, the newly remodeled station is a 5-10 minute walking distance from numerous arts and entertainment venues like Cafe Nine and The State House, the Wooster Street Pizzerias, the New Haven Green, and the general downtown area.
-In addition, numerous CT Transit buses in the city can transport commuters to slightly farther areas.
+In addition, New Haven’s Bike New Haven program and numerous CT Transit buses in the city can transport commuters to slightly farther areas.

 The Telegraph Record Store and bar-venue 33 Golden Street in New London’s downtown are both within easy walking distance from the Train Station.
 The two dollar SeatBus in New London will take you from the Train Station to Ocean Beach.